4wayhandshake/4wayhandshake.github.io/content/walkthrough/trick.md

 sudo /etc/init.d/fail2ban restart
 ```

-but... still no reverse shell :confused:
+but... still no reverse shell 😕

 Next, I tried putting my reverse shell inside of the unban action instead.
 But now I need to find a way to get banned.
 As seen previously in ``jail.conf``, I will be banned by performing 5 failed authentication attempts in a 10 second span.
 That's tricky, actually I think that's impossible if trying to log in the naive way.
 Instead, I tried make at least 5 login attempts at once using a python script: